 Nutrition During Cancer Treatment

-Proper nutrition through a balanced diet is very important during to help in healing, recovery and to maintain strength before and after surgery, during chemotherapy or radiation.
+Proper nutrition through a balanced diet is very important during cancer treatment to help in healing, recovery and to maintain strength before and after surgery, during chemotherapy or radiation.

 Each day your diet should include 5 or more servings of fruits and vegetables, protein at every meal, plenty of whole grains and 2 to 3 servings of dairy products.
 Eating this way will ensure that your body is getting the protein, energy, vitamins and minerals to rebuild tissue and prevent infection.